hexagonix/Doc/Hexagonix/README.en.md

 </div>

-## Test Hexagonix on a virtualized system
+## Test Hexagonix on a virtualized environment

 <div align="justify">